 Ever had a really bad stomach flu?
-Did you spend days basically hugging your toilet?
+Did you spend days basically sleeping and vomiting?
 You may have had norovirus.
 This nasty infection is often known as “food poisoning”, as it easily can jump from improperly handled food to unprepared eaters.
 Norovirus is super contagious and you can get it over and over again.
 It sounds terrible, and it definitely is!
 But can dogs get the tummy troubles caused by norovirus?
 Let's find out.

 Can Dogs Get Norovirus?